sobteclib/sobtec2/en/content/07rats.md

 with less effort.
 The Rain Water Harvester requires an appropriate storage method, particularly in dry areas, and the Cloud Collector is excellent for areas where rain is scarce.
 In Water Treatment, high standards must be applied when water must be purified before use.
-Ground water could be could be clean enough, depending on the depth and the distance from sources of contamination such as latrines; rain water can be clean if the area where it falls is free of waste.
+Ground water could be clean enough, depending on the depth and the distance from sources of contamination such as latrines; rain water can be clean if the area where it falls is free of waste.
 Nevertheless, it is advisable to treat it to remove